Alaska

 Application of Economic Loss Doctrine

 Alaska courts do not apply the economic loss doctrine to bar tort recovery where “a defective product creates a situation potentially dangerous to persons or other property, and loss occurs as a result of that danger,” stating that in such a situation “strict liability in tort is an appropriate theory of recovery, even though the damage is confined to the product itself.”
 Northern Power & Eng’g Corp. v.
-Caterpillar Tractor Co., 623 P.2d 324, 329 (Alaska 1981) (declining to apply the dangerous situation exception to the economic loss rule where an engine seized due to lack of “evidence in the record that such a defect presented a danger to persons or other property and no evidence of violence, fire, collision with external objects, or other calamity as a result of this failure.”); see also Pratt & Whitney Canada, Inc., 852 P.2d 1173, 1179-81 (Alaska 1993) (reaffirming the “intermediate approach” of Northern Power decision after the U.S. Supreme Court’s decision in East River Steamship Corp. v.
+Caterpillar Tractor Co., 623 P.2d 324, 329 (Alaska 1981) (declining to apply the dangerous situation exception to the economic loss rule where an engine seized due to lack of “evidence in the record that such a defect presented a danger to persons or other property and no evidence of violence, fire, collision with external objects, or other calamity as a result of this failure”); see also Pratt & Whitney Canada, Inc., 852 P.2d 1173, 1179-81 (Alaska 1993) (reaffirming the Northern Power decision after the U.S. Supreme Court’s decision in East River Steamship Corp. v.
 Transamerica Delaval, Inc., 476 U.S. 858 (1986)).
 For the purposes of this analysis, the definition of “other property” does not include components that are “provided by one supplier as part of a complete and integrated package.”
 Northern Power, 623 P.2d at 330.
 However, where “components are sold separately or are provided by different suppliers” the argument that the system is made up of separate “other” property pieces “may have some validity.”
 Id.

-Recently, in the context of a construction contract, the federal district court in Alaska found that the dangerous situation exception did not extend as far as to apply to project design flaws revealed during a natural disaster.
-Municipality of Anchorage v.
+Recently, the U.S. District Court for the District of Alaska found that the dangerous situation exception did not extend as far as to apply to project design flaws revealed during a natural disaster.
+See Municipality of Anchorage v.
 Integrated Concepts & Research Corp., No. 3:13-CV-00063-SLG, 2016 WL 6471010, at *6 (D. Alaska Oct.
 31, 2016) (“[T]he Court concludes that allowing economic loss recovery solely on proof that a design defect in the Project could endanger persons or property during a major earthquake at some point in the future is too speculative.”).

 Tort Liability for Professionals Despite Contractual Relationship